 Fall is all about pumpkin, and I’m getting you (and me) in the fall spirit with today’s awesome new pumpkin recipe, which you can enjoy now and year-round.

 I also know so many of you love to bake with almond flour (and so do I), and I’m a bit overdue for adding a new almond flour recipe to the mix.

 Today, however, the wait is over.
-I’ve got a mighty tasty almond flour recipe ready for you in this post.
+I’ve got a mighty tasty almond flour recipe ready for you.

 About that Almond Flour

 Before we talk about the delicious almond flour pumpkin muffin recipe, I want to share a bit more about almond flour, and how it works in baked goods.
 You can read my article, Can You Use Almond Flour in Place of Regular Flour? for more information on how to best work with almond flour.

 Almond flour has only a slightly nutty flavor, so it won’t taste overtly like almonds, and the flour offers so much moisture and texture to baked goods.

 Further, almond flour adds nutrient-density to your baked goods.
 Almonds contain vitamin E, protein, fiber, and healthy fats all while being low in carbohydrates and, of course, naturally gluten free.